ryanknauer/CPSC448/YoutubeExtension/Markov.md

 return z.mul(transition)
 ```

-In order to easily compare and test different weighting values, I also implemented a URL-paramater grabber to allow for these values to be set without reloading the extension.
+In order to easily compare and test different weighting values, I also implemented a URL-parameter grabber to allow for these values to be set without reloading the extension.
 These can be set via url parameters such as:

 ```https://www.youtube.com/watch?v=qTLrjhReNtg&markovWeight=9&useMarkov=1```